cuga-rajal/opensim_apple_arm64/README.md

 1) Some of the console commands to change Bullet parameters do not appear to be taking hold

 2) Physics objects that go into physics "sleep" state do not wake up properly in some use cases

-3) One use case  - delinking regular prims from a linkset and making them physical - causes a Bullet segfault, consistently across platforms, which should never happen.

 As we develop new test versions of Bullet libs, in-world testing areas will need to be set up and some testing done.
 At some point, after appropriate testing, discussions and fixes,